Optimal-order bounds on the rate of convergence to normality in the multivariate delta method: Approximation of the distributions of general abstract nonlinear statistics by the distributions of linear ones

-For $p=2$ (and with $h_i=g_i$ and $\bar\De=\De=T-W$), Theorem~\ref{thm:nub} was obtained by Chen and Shao \cite[Theorem 2.2]{chen07}.
-The more general form of the bound given by \eqref{eq:nub} allows one to lessen moment restrictions.
-Indeed, in applications of Theorem~\ref{thm:nub} given in this paper -- such as Theorem~\ref{thm:f(S).nub} -- one will have $|\bar\De|$ on the order of $\|S\|^2$ and $|\bar\De-\De_i|$ on the order of $\|X_i\|^2+\|X_i\|\,\|S-X_i\|$, where $S:=\sum_{i=1}^nX_i$ and the $X_i$'s are independent random vectors.
-So, using Theorem~\ref{thm:nub} with $p=3$ (and hence $q=\frac32$) in order to obtain a bound of the classical form $O(\frac1{\sqrt n(|z|+1)^3})$, one will need only the 3rd moments of $\|X_i\|$ to be finite.
-On the other hand, using \eqref{eq:tau} with $p=2$ to get the same kind of bound would require the finiteness of the 4th moments of $\|X_i\|$.
+For $p=2$, the result of Theorem~\ref{thm:nub} is similar to that by Chen and Shao \cite[Theorem 2.2]{chen07}.
+The bound given by \eqref{eq:nub} turns out to be more precise in the applications given in this paper.
+In particular, it allows one to weaken conditions on moments.
+Indeed, in Theorem~\ref{thm:f(S).nub} one will have $|\bar\De|$ on the order of $\norm{S}^2$ and $|\bar\De-\De_i|$ on the order of $\norm{X_i}^2+\norm{X_i}\,\norm{S-X_i}$, where $S:=\sum_{i=1}^nX_i$ and the $X_i$'s are independent random vectors.
+So, using Theorem~\ref{thm:nub} with $p=3$ (and hence $q=\frac32$) in order to obtain a bound of the classical form $\bigO(\frac1{\sqrt n(|z|+1)^3})$, one will need only the third moments of $\norm{X_i}$ to be finite.
+On the other hand, using \eqref{eq:tau} with $p=2$ to get the same kind of bound would require the finiteness of the fourth moments of $\norm{X_i}$.

+Expressions in Theorem~\ref{thm:nub} are complicated, especially the ones for $c_1$, $c_2$, and $c_3$.
+However, this may be considered as just another instance of the usual trade-off between accuracy and complexity of the bounds.

-Bound \eqref{eq:nub} on the closeness of the distribution of the linear approximation $W$ to that of the original statistic $T$ can be complemented by the following bounds on the closeness of the distribution of the linear statistic $W$ to the standard normal distribution.
+Bounds \eqref{eq:ub} and \eqref{eq:nub} on the closeness of the distribution of the linear approximation $W$ to that of the original statistic $T$ are to be complemented by any number of well-known BE-type bounds on the closeness of the distribution of the linear statistic $W$ to the standard normal distribution; the reader may be referred to Petrov's monograph \cite[Chapter~V]{pet75} or the paper \cite{pin11.BE}.
+For the linear statistic $W$ as in \eqref{eq:W} with i.i.d.\ $\xi_1,\dots,\xi_n$ as in \eqref{eq:=1}, results due to Shevtsova \cite{shev11} and Michel \cite{michel81} imply